cgay/uncommon-dylan/doc/source/uncommon-utils.rst

    .. note:: The name of the class *must* start with ``<`` and end with ``>`` or it will
              not match the macro pattern.

+   .. note:: If you need an :drm:`initialize` method for your enum class you **must**
+             place it textually **before** the ``define enum-class`` form.
+This is because Open Dylan loads definitions in file order and if the :drm:`initialize` method hasn't yet been loaded it will not be called when the enum instances are created.

 Trie
 ----